Overview: How to Create a Process Flow

 The Icon section is where you edit the icon that would appear in the next menu, the "Add Content" menu, which is also where you can also add a more detailed description.
 Once you've filled out the Parameters, go ahead and Create.

 Quick Review: So let's review the steps you've taken thus far.
 You've defined your Visual Process Flow by Process Code, created the gadget, and then added the Process Code to that gadget.
 Now onto the last step.
-Go to the "Add Content" menu (located top-left) to finish adding the Visual Process Flow to your Sage ERP X3 desktop.
+Go to the "Add Content" menu (located top-left) to finish adding the Visual Process Flow to your Sage X3 desktop.

 Step Three: Add the Process Flow to the Sage X3 Desktop